-- Music star, Rugar has in a recent interview revealed that he used to repair phones at computer village ikeja and do music on the side
+- Music star, Ruger has in a recent interview revealed that he used to repair phones at computer village ikeja and do music on the side

 - The musician took fans through a miraculous journey of how he met D'Prince and got signed to Jonzing world

-- Rugar said the internet helps artistes a lot nowadays as he can attribute his success to direct message he got from D'Prince all the way from America
+- Ruger said the internet helps artistes a lot nowadays as he can attribute his success to direct message he got from D'Prince all the way from America

-Buzzing music star, Michael Adebayo popularly known as Rugar in a recent interview with Adeshope Olajide took fans through his incredible journey to stardom and how he was living his life before stardom.
+Buzzing music star, Michael Adebayo popularly known as Ruger in a recent interview with Adeshope Olajide took fans through his incredible journey to stardom and how he was living his life before stardom.

 The Jonzing world act revealed that I used to repair mobile phones at the popular computer village in Ikeja, record freestyle music in his spare time and share on the internet.

 Grace found her: Nigerian finds female beggar on street, gifts her N100k cash in video for her kindness to him